jmromeo/paradise-castle/README.md

   </ul>
 </ul>

-Here are a few screenshots of the app in action!
+Here is a screenshot when I'm far away from the sensor.
 ![ScreenShot](documentation/images/noperson.png)

+Here is a screenshot when I'm standing near the sensor.
 ![ScreenShot](documentation/images/person.png)